jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 </div>

 Gadget Inspector will improve your ability to identify artifacts, which is pretty handy.
 With it, you will quite rarely fail at inspecting artifacts even with low Intelligence and even on high complexity artifacts.
 Even more rarely will you break artifacts you try to identify.
-Deploying wiring is, as of now, rather useless but this skill does give one ability not explicitly mentioned.
+Deploying wiring is, as of now, rather useless but if you need to repair power links for gates then this is what you need.

 There are several ways to learn artifact recipes that don’t involve data disks.
 The most well-known is Psychometry which anyone can get from cooking with bananas, but you can also learn recipes from Barathrumites and Daughters of Exile you can water ritual.
 In either of these circumstances, you need Gadget Inspector in order to actually craft these recipes.
 Of course, you’ll also need bits so Disassemble is also a must-have, but you don’t actually need any of the Tinker X skills to craft artifacts.
 Gadget Inspector will also allow you to see what recipes are on data disks so you can begin your collection for when you get Tinker X skills.